 Barbiturates are often prescribed with short-term treatment in mind, and if Luminal is taken for an extended time, the dose may become less effective.
 The body is trying to balance brain chemistry by counteracting the Luminal with its own chemicals.
 When the dose is increased to make up for the loss in effectiveness, you put yourself at risk of becoming chemically dependent on the drug.

-Dependence is a strong craving for a drug that can be met with withdrawal symptoms upon cessation or missing a dose.
-Withdrawals of this drug can cause tremors, anxiety, paranoia, panic, seizures, or a more serious condition known as delirium tremens.
+Dependence is a physiological need for a drug that can be met with withdrawal symptoms upon cessation or missing a dose.
+Withdrawal from Luminol can cause tremors, anxiety, paranoia, panic, seizures, or a more serious condition known as delirium tremens.

 If you or someone you know has experienced any of the symptoms listed above, it may be time to seek medical attention before causing any more damage to your body.